jpiwek/usb_t1s_bridge/README.md

 # Fast Track to Single-Pair-Ethernet enabled products with Arrow, Microchip & Phoenix Contact
-Product: USB-To-10Base-T1S Kit - (Manufactured by Trenz Elektronik)
+Product: USB-To-10Base-T1S Kit - (Manufactured by Trenz Electronic GmbH)

 Drop me an email if you want to test this board it will be available on Arrow Testdrive soon: jpiwek@arroweurope.com